SilentBob347/papyrix-reader/docs/device-specifications.md

 The firmware saves either conclusive result in NVS.
 Other results select X4 for that boot without saving a detection result.

-Board and panel selections use the `papyrix_hw` NVS namespace.
+C3 board and panel selections use the `papyrix_hw` NVS namespace.
 The C3 keys are `dev_ovr`, `dev_det`, `epd_ovr`, `epd_det`, and `epd_ver`.
 Recovery diagnostics use `papyrix_diag`.
+Classic reads the factory panel identity from `hw_calib/screenType` without changing it.
+A missing or invalid identity starts a bounded display probe.
+An unknown response leaves the display disabled.
+Headless SD recovery remains available.

 ## Power

 The CPU policy uses 10 MHz at idle.
 Active work uses 160 MHz on ESP32-C3 and 240 MHz on ESP32-S3.
-GPIO3 receives the Power button input on all three devices.
+GPIO3 receives the Power button input on all supported devices.

 The firmware powers the SD rail before storage access.
 It completes the display power-off sequence before deep sleep.